Wood River, IL

 Symptoms: Pain and tenderness around the ankle, swelling and bruising, difficulty bearing weight on the affected foot, and limited range of motion in the ankle.
 There can also be instability in the ankle joint.

-Treatment: Applying rest, ice, compression, and elevation (R.I.C.E), and Wood River, IL physical therapy with strengthening exercises for the muscles around the ankle, balance and proprioception exercises, and manual therapy techniques.
-This approach helps in enhancing stability and avoiding recurrence.
+Treatment: The R.I.C.E method, and Wood River, IL physical therapy with strengthening exercises for the muscles around the ankle, balance and proprioception exercises, and manual therapy techniques.
+This method aids in restoring stability and preventing future sprains.

 IT (Iliotibial) Band Syndrome